burkepa/burkepa/README.md

 ## Research
 ### Job Market Paper - [Taylor Determinacy and Labor Supply](./docs/lsupplydetS.pdf)
-### Work in Progress - Accounting for Measurement Error and Simultaniety in Aggregate Measures of Mismatch
+### Accounting for Measurement Error and Simultaniety in Aggregate Measures of Mismatch (Work in Progress)